 While not all offenses will require you to register, any offenses involving a minor or a lack of consent almost certainly will.
 While other states limit the length of time offenders are required to register based on their “tier,” New Jersey requires all sex offenders to register for life.

 It is possible to apply to have your sex offender status ended when certain conditions are present, however.
 If this is your situation, a sex crime lawyer from our office can help you determine if you are eligible.

 The Impact of a Sex Crime Conviction on Your Life

-While becoming a registered sex offender will force you to identify yourself as such to your neighbors and limit certain public places that you’re allowed to be, the negative consequences don’t end there.
+While becoming a registered sex offender may force you to identify yourself as such to your neighbors and limit certain public places that you’re allowed to be, the negative consequences don’t end there.

 As a sex offender, it’s possible that you’ll also lose access to your children.
 At best, you might be allowed supervised visitation, but the children’s other parent has a high chance of successfully barring you from having contact with them, especially if your charges involved a minor.

-You’ll also essentially be a convicted felon, which means that it will become incredibly difficult to find work, apply for housing, and obtain loans.
+You will have a felony conviction, which means that it will become incredibly difficult to find work, apply for housing, and obtain loans.